 All awards will be subject to a minimum 20-year Land Use Restriction Agreement (LURA) period to commence the acknowledgement by HCDD and the General Land Office of Texas (GLO) of successful completion of the project.
-Prior to commencement of the LURA and loan period, HCDD will provide a maximum twenty-four (24) month construction period.
-This period will include 18 months for construction completion and six months for lease up.
-This construction period may be extended, with the Director's approval, on a case-by-case basis.
+HCDD will prioritize applications and proposals that subscribe to a 40-year loan term and LURA.
+Prior to commencement of the LURA and Ioan period, HCDD will provide a maximum twenty-four (24) month construction period.
+This period will include 18 months for construction completion and six months for lease up to be extended with the Director's approval.